 Best Plants To Grow With Milkweed

 Plants that need full sun and have moderate water needs grow best with milkweed.
-Rich, moist soil will support the best growth or milkweed, but it can live in low-quality soil, making it a good companion for plants like salvia.
+Rich, moist soil will support the best growth or milkweed, where it will grow well with roses, weigela, cuphea, and verbena.
+However, it can also live in low-quality soil, making it a good companion for plants like salvia.